Ferries from

 There are 2 ferry routes.
 Ferries from Zanzibar to Dar es Salaam and Zanzibar to Mkoani are popular ferry trips from Zanzibar Island to Tanzania.
 Sailing frequency can change throughout the year and often sailings increase during peak season.

-How long is the ferry from Zanzibar Island to Tanzania
+How long is the ferry from Zanzibar Island to Tanzania?

 How far is Zanzibar Island from Tanzania?

-Zanzibar Island to Tanzania ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed ferry or conventional ferry.
+Zanzibar Island to Tanzania ferry prices can vary by route, operator, season, vehicle type and whether you are sailing on a high-speed or conventional ferry.

 Ferry from Zanzibar to Dar es Salaam